kubeshop/tracetest/docs/command-line-tool.md

 > Note: if your definition file contain the field `id`, this command will not create a new test.
 Instead, it will update the test with that id.
 In case that test doesn't exist, a new one will be created with that id on your server.

+Every time you run the test, we detect changes, and if any change is introduced, we use our [versioning](/docs/versioning.md) mechanism to ensure that it will not cause problems with your old test runs.

 **How to use**:

 ```sh